napframework/nap-docs/app/manual/11_faq.md

 The returned `entity_instance` is a handle to the entity spawned by your scene, which manages the entity for you.
 The entity is destroyed when the scene is destructed or by calling `Scene::Destroy`.
 The entites in your scene receive update calles every frame until the scene is destroyed.

+# What is the order of processing? {#processing_order}

+Parent entities are always updated before their children.
+This means that, if an entity has children, its components are processed first, followed by those of its descendants.

+Components receive an `update()` call every frame in the **order of declaration** in the editor.
+This means that if your entity has 2 components in the following order: (1)transform, (2)renderer; the the transform is updated before the renderer.
+The final (global) transform is calculated after update, on `postUpdate()`.

+Root entities are updated in no particular order.
+Child entities are updated in the **order of declaration**.